Building A Matcha Tea Shop Case Study

 Shopify and E-commerce

-Something unique we started to develop early on was our Shopify store.
-Shop.pearllemoncafe.com was developed to sell our matcha and ship it to customers plus other retail items we sold in store.
+Something unique we started to develop early on was our Shopify store. shop.pearllemoncafe.com was developed to sell our matcha and ship it to customers plus other retail items we sold in store.

 After a month of designing and a week of website building, the store was ready for orders and was added to our various sites to buy directly from.